tim50687/What_I_Learned/leetcode/merge_interval/MergeInterval.md

 - Once the next most frequent task is available, we want to do that again.

 > Heapq, and Queue are useful data structures to solve this problem.

+## 253 Meeting Rooms II (do it again)

+- We can not merge it is because maybe third meeting can share the room second meeting is using.

+- simulate it in the real world situation.

+- Let's sort it first, more organized.

+- If there are three meeting, and the fourth meeting just need to check if there's any meeting that finished before the fourth meeting starts.
+    - if so, then we can use the same room.
+    - if not, then we need to add a new room.

+- We can use prioiry queue as the meeting room.

+> If you want to know currently who is smallest, first, or largest, you can use `priority queue`.